 Blocking the transmission of sound from one unit to the next will require some modification to the structure of the walls, floors, or ceiling.
 You hear the sound due to the fact that the existing structure is not massive or dense enough to block the sound.
 Additionally, they may also be connected structurally, allowing sound to be physically transmitted through the studs and drywall.
 When soundproofing an apartment that is rented, you will most likely not be able to modify the existing structure.

 If you can get approval to have a contractor rebuild or add materials to the structure, you would be considering some of the following materials for use.

-Mass loaded sound barriers are roll goods used to add density to wall, floor and ceiling assemblies.
+Mass-loaded sound barriers are rolled goods used to add density to wall, floor, and ceiling assemblies.

 Green Glue Noiseproofing Compound

 Green Glue is used to isolate multiple layers of drywall in order to improve STC values.